bhavyaJ-04/E-Voting-System-Using-Blockchain/README.md

 🛠️ Key Features

-✅ Multi-Blockchain Architecture - Separate blockchains for registration, login, and voting✅ Merkle Tree Hashing - Ensures integrity and traceability of user registration and votes✅ Secure Voter Authentication - Uses Voter ID, Aadhaar ID, Password, and Passkey for verification✅ Multi-Chaining for Voting - Each candidate has their own blockchain for vote recording✅ Tamper-Proof Voting System - Once a vote is cast, it remains immutable and verifiable✅ Real-Time Vote Counting - Votes are updated and counted instantly
+✅ Multi-Blockchain Architecture - Separate blockchains for registration, login, and voting ✅ Merkle Tree Hashing - Ensures integrity and traceability of user registration and votes ✅ Secure Voter Authentication - Uses Voter ID, Aadhaar ID, Password, and Passkey for verification ✅ Multi-Chaining for Voting - Each candidate has their own blockchain for vote recording ✅ Tamper-Proof Voting System - Once a vote is cast, it remains immutable and verifiable ✅ Real-Time Vote Counting - Votes are updated and counted instantly